 Answer this for me: Why are culinary classes offered, even required, in most high schools, but a basic automotive course isn’t?
 Eating is essential for survival, but don’t most people rely on their cars for transportation to get to their job that pays for that food?

-We rely on cars so much these days to take us to work and keep our families safe when traveling.
+We rely on cars so much to take us to work and keep our families safe when traveling.
 How is it so many people drive a machine every day that they know so little about?
 In fact, 26% of Americans can’t change their own car tires.
 Shocking, isn’t it?
 School is supposed to prepare kids for the real world and workforce, but there are clearly a few missing links.

 Why Automotive Isn’t Being Taught in High School